Large Scale Limit of the Observed Galaxy Power Spectrum

-\textbf{Results and discussion--} The last missing ingredients in Eq.~\ref{eq:power_spectrum} are the survey specifications, namely the angular footprint and radial selection function.
-For simplicity, we assume our galaxy sample covers half of the sky from $z_{\rm min}=1.0$ to $z_{\rm max} = 1.5 $ \footnote{For an azimuthally symmetric window function, the convolution in Eq.~(\ref{eq:power_spectrum}) vastly simplifies \cite{Castorina:2021xzs}.}.
-This corresponds to a volume of $V=34 ({\rm Gpc}/h)^3$.
-We also need to specify the value of the galaxy bias $b_1$, of the evolution bias $f_{\rm evo}$ and of the magnification bias $s_b$.
+\textbf{Results and discussion--} The last missing ingredients in Eq.~\eqref{eq:power_spectrum} are the survey specifications, namely, the angular footprint and radial selection function.
+For simplicity, we assume our galaxy sample covers half of the sky from $z_{\rm min}=1.0$ to $z_{\rm max} = 1.5 $ \footnote{For an azimuthally symmetric window function, the convolution in Eq.~(\ref{eq:power_spectrum}) vastly simplifies~\cite{Castorina:2021xzs}.}.
+This corresponds to a volume of $V=34 ({\rm Gpc}/h)^3$ \footnote{The code offers the possibility to provide the multipoles of the window function for more realistic setups, like in DESI or Euclid, which are however not publicly available.
+Our choice thus allows the results of this letter to be reproduced and compared by other groups.}.
+We also need to specify the values of the galaxy bias $b_1$, the evolution bias $f_{\rm evo}$ and the magnification bias $s_b$.
 Our fiducial model has $b_1 = 1.5$ and $f_{\rm evo} = s_b =0$, but we will also show results when the model parameters are allowed to vary.

-All the numerical results are obtained with the public code GaPSE, which is released together with this work \footnote{A more detailed description of GaPSE will be presented in \cite{Pantiri23}.
+All numerical results are obtained with the public code GaPSE, which is released together with this Letter~\footnote{A more detailed description of GaPSE will be presented in \cite{Pantiri23}.
 When possible, the code has been compared to the state-of-the art in the literature \cite{Tansella:2018sld,Jelic-Cizmek:2020jsn}.}\footnote{The code is available at \url{https://github.com/foglienimatteo/GaPSE.jl} .}.
 Unless otherwise noted, all numerical calculations assume a best-fit Planck 2018 cosmology~\cite{Aghanim:2018eyx}.

-The upper panel of Figure \ref{Fig:fnl} shows the various terms contributing to the observed power spectrum.
-The blue line shows the full result, which is dominated by the Newtonian terms, while the orange line shows the sum of all GR corrections, the latter dominated by lensing and wide-angle effects.
-The two vertical lines indicate the largest scale probed by our hypothetical survey and the equality scale, respectively with continuous and dotted gray lines.
+The upper panel of Fig.~\ref{Fig:fnl} shows the various terms contributing to the observed power spectrum.
+The blue line shows the full result, which is dominated by the Newtonian terms, while the orange dashed line shows the sum of all GR corrections, the latter dominated by lensing and wide-angle effects.
+The two vertical lines indicate the largest scale probed by our hypothetical survey and the matter-radiation equality scale~\footnote{The peak of the power spectrum is determined by the horizon scale at matter-radiation equality.
+Smaller scales that entered the horizon during the radiation-dominated epoch are suppressed relative to larger scales that entered the horizon during the matter-dominated epoch.}, respectively, with continuous and dashed gray lines.
 We find that, for typical values of the bias parameters, the projection effects are below 10\% of the total signal in the monopole, much smaller than the expected cosmic variance for the volume considered.